 Local and international productions are held here for children and adults.

-Tour the stadium where the 2010 FIFA World Cup opening and closing ceremonies were held.
+Tour the FNB stadium where the 2010 FIFA World Cup opening and closing ceremonies were held.
 Nelson Mandela’s memorial service was also held here.

 This is one of Johannesburg's most popular escape rooms.
 It offers players three distinct experiences - the widest selection available in Johannesburg.
 Players have to work in teams to uncover clues and solve puzzles within a limited period of time.

 Ride the Harties Cableway or explore the other attractions in Hartbeestpoort.
+Although it is in the North West province, it is close enough to Joburg to visit for the day.

 See my recommended places to stay in Johannesburg.